mikolalysenko/mudb/mudo/README.md

 * `websocket`: uses `muweb-socket`

 ### `open`
-Opens a new socket server
+Opens a browser window with the socket server contents listed

 # api